laszlocph/gimlet-docs/docs/setup/bitbucket-server.md

 ## Install Gimlet

-You configure Gimlet with Bitbucket using environment variables.
+You configure Gimlet using environment variables.

 ### Configuration reference